kdm2k6/LWotC-Squads-For-Controllers/LWotC Squads For Controllers/ReadMe.txt

 // ======================= 5 =========================
 FILE : UIScreenListener_SquadSelect_LW
 FUNCTION : OnSquadManagerClicked()
-DESCRIPTION : Spawns a 'UIPersonnel_SquadBarracks' screen if 'UIPersonnel_SquadBarracks' is not already on the screen stack.
+DESCRIPTION : Spawns a 'UIPersonnel_SquadBarracks' screen if 'UIPersonnel_SquadBarracks' is not on the screen stack.
 SOLUTION : Spawning a 'UIPersonnel_SquadBarracks' also requires 'UIPersonnel_SquadBarracks_ForControllers' not be on the screen stack.
 NOTE : This function is never called.
 STATUS : SOLVED